-The main editor canvas shows your tracks, and any regions (selected slices of an audio track) that are present.
+The main editor canvas shows your tracks, and any regions (audio clips) that are present.

 On the right of the editor is "Editor List".
 The Editor List may be shown and hidden via the "View" menu.
 Learn more about the Editor list here.